314-Foundation/white-box-nn/README.md

 # white-box-nn
-This is a source code for the paper "A Conceptual Framework For White Box Neural Networks".
+This repository contains source code for the "A Conceptual Framework For White Box Neural Networks" paper.

 ## Recreate env